A conference of hell.

-The coming few days were another face of Nigerians that were totally different from what I initially experienced.
-As I entered this country fearing Boko Haram with many sessions dedicated in that conference to the ultimate threat of those terror group, to just realizing that we were in the warehouse of Boko Haram sarcastically being monopolized by another religion, actually preached under the name of God that wasn’t Muslim in that case.
+The coming few days were another face of Nigerians that were entirely different from what I initially experienced.
+As I entered this country fearing Boko Haram with many sessions dedicated to that conference to the ultimate threat of those terror group, to just realizing that we were in the warehouse of Boko Haram sarcastically being monopolized by another religion, actually preached under the name of God that wasn’t Muslim in that case.

 It remains however that the remaining days with also the non-stop overwhelming happenings were what will mark my visit and hopefully (maybe) again.
-The good Nigerian people that made sure to pamper me by all and every possible attempt to prove once again that it is all about people and always remain beyond good and evil … That, as Nietzsche also puts it, human… All too human being that classifies us.
-Not our religions or colors … It is about those sets of morals and values that define our behaviors not necessarily our degrees and education .it was however and remains invaluable, those relations we made together as people.
+The real Nigerian people that made sure to pamper me by all and every possible attempt to prove once again that it is all about people and always remain beyond good and evil … That, as Nietzsche also puts it, human… All too human being that classifies us.
+Not our religions or colors … It is about those sets of morals and values that define our behaviors, not necessarily our degrees and education .it was however and remains invaluable, those relations we made together as people.
 Many that I am proud to have met and hopefully will continue to call friends.
-Those whom we shared together all those times and despite the entire trauma that occurred managed to hold to one another with a word of support and a sincere pledge for proper outcome.
+Those whom we shared together all those times and despite the entire trauma that occurred managed to hold to one another with a word of support and a sincere pledge for a proper outcome.

-And even though viciousness, cruelty, corruption, lack of empathy, diverse behavior of people overshadowed the whole week.
+And even though viciousness, cruelty, corruption, lack of empathy, the diverse behavior of people overshadowed the whole week.
 It was impossible to see any light and positiveness especially in the reality that one cannot but see on the street.
-Nigerians seemed to know well that it is time for change and the elections said it all.
-However people like Margaret and Co seem still in the illusion of the power of their immense corruption that included terror.
+Nigerians seemed to know well that it is time for a change and the elections said it all.
+However, people like Margaret and Co seem still in the illusion of the power of their immense corruption that included terror.
 Terror is not arming some outlaws and gangsters and scream Allahu Akbar.
-It is every aspect of the experience we faced in that week under this woman, trying non stop to use her influence in her job that is in the (former) President Office that clearly explained to us why Nigerians were fed up, and undoubtedly terror is originated there by such people who jeopardize the reputation of a whole country under such a scam, knowing that people are not just fools enough to be taken by such a fraud but assured that the focus of the world is on Boko Haram, and that they can get away with it.
+It is every aspect of the experience we faced in that week under this woman, trying not stop to use her influence in her job that is in the (former) President Office that clearly explained to us why Nigerians were fed up, and undoubtedly terror is originated there by such people who jeopardize the reputation of a whole country under such a scam, knowing that people are not just fools enough to be taken by such a fraud but assured that the focus of the world is on Boko Haram and that they can get away with it.

-As I am landing home, well … I don’t even know what is home, and while waiting for the regular worse of being under (Israeli) Occupation.
+As I am landing home, well … I don’t even know what home is, and while waiting for the regular worse of being under (Israeli) Occupation.
 I was feeling gratitude that I am here, despite the harshness and cruelty of being occupied.
 Yet … I was home, despite the saluting face of a statue of Ben Gurion.
 Another terrorist that in many ways resemble the rule of terror in different causes and under different religions.

 Hopefully, Margaret and her partners will be prosecuted, but somehow I am hopeful because their era is over.